-Both exempt a student from registering for either a semester or year.
+Both exempt a student from registering for either a semester or a year.

 A Waiver of Continuous Registration does not require a reason and does not stop the student's time-to-degree clock.

 A Leave of Absence requires additional explanation and letters of support and can only be granted for cases of illness, childbirth, adoption or dependent care.
-A Leave of Absence will add the time missed to the end of the student's time-to-degree termination date, giving them an extra semester or year.
+A Leave of Absence will add the time missed to the end of the student's time-to-degree termination date.